Personal Statement Advice

 2. How you should say it

-General statements such as "I want a better job" or "I enjoy studying" are not sufficient and will count against you.
+General statements such as "I want a better job" or "I enjoy studying" will count against you.

 3. Grammar, Punctuation and Spelling